bednarzk/power-outages-analysis/README.md

   frameborder="0"
 ></iframe>

-Again, we are looking at a geographic distribution of outages, but now, we are looking at the average number of customers affected per state rather than just the number of outages.
  While California and Texas are still two of the highest severity states on average, Florida has the highest average customers affected.
 South Carolina and Illinois now stand out a bit more as having large-severity outages, showing a trend of higher severity outages in the Midwest and Eastern states.
-There may be a reason that these states in partcular tend to have widespread outages, but this would required further research.
+There may be a reason that these states in particular tend to have widespread outages, but this would require further research.

 ## Interesting Aggregates